CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Experiments

 \subsection{Baselines}

 We compare our approach (unconditional diffusion combined with geometric guidance) to conditional training approaches.
-Given the geometric moments representing the size $\mathcal{M}$, centroid $\mathcal{C}$ and covariance $\mathcal{S}$ of each cardiac component, we condition the model in the following ways: \begin{itemize} \item \textbf{Explicit Concatenation}: This approach encodes geometric attributes in the values of the conditioning signal \cite{kadry2025diffusion}.
+Given the target geometric moments representing the size $\mathcal{M}$, centroid $\mathcal{C}$, and covariance $\mathcal{S}$ of each cardiac substructure, we condition the model in the following ways: \begin{itemize} \item \textbf{Explicit Concatenation}: We directly encode geometric attributes as scalar values in the conditioning signal \citep{kadry2025diffusion}.
 Here, we adapt this method to positional and shape-based features.
-We flatten and stack all geometric moments into a vector for all $E$ components.
-We then expand this vector into a voxel grid $\mathcal{G}_\text{exp} \in \mathbb{R}^{(1+3+9)E\times h \times w \times d}$ which is concatenated to the latents along the channel dimension. \item \textbf{Implicit Concatenation}: This approach indirectly encodes geometric attributes in the conditioning signal through 3D heatmaps \cite{kadry2025diffusion}.
+We flatten and stack all geometric moments into a 13-dimensional vector for all $E$ substructures.
+We then expand this vector into a voxel grid $\mathcal{G}_\text{exp} \in \mathbb{R}^{(13 \times E) \times h \times w \times d}$ which is concatenated to the latents along the channel dimension. \item \textbf{Implicit Concatenation}: We indirectly encode geometric attributes in the conditioning signal through 3D heatmaps \citep{kadry2025diffusion}.
 Here, we embed geometric moments as 3D Gaussians in voxel space.
-For each component, we create a voxel-map $\mathcal{G}_\text{imp} \in \mathbb{R}^{E\times h \times w \times d}$ where the voxel values encode the Mahalanobis distance to the approximating ellipsoid for each component. \item \textbf{Cross-attention}: We express the conditioning signal as a sequence of tokens where each token represents a component and the dimension of each token corresponds to the embedded geometric moments $\mathcal{G}_\text{cross} \in \mathbb{R}^{E\times256}$.
-To enable sequence conditioning for the denoising U-Net, we convert the self-attention layers to cross-attention layers, similar to modern text-to-image diffusion models \cite{rombach2022ldm}. \end{itemize} We further implement guidance mechanisms such as adaptive null guidance (ANG) \cite{kadry2025diffusion} for explicit concatenation, and classifier-free guidance (CFG) \cite{ho2022classifier} for implicit concatenation and cross-attention.
+For each substructure, we create a voxel map $\mathcal{G}_\text{imp} \in \mathbb{R}^{E\times h \times w \times d}$ where the voxel values encode the Mahalanobis distance. \item \textbf{Cross-attention}: We express the conditioning signal as a sequence of tokens where each token represents substructure geometry.
+The dimension of each token corresponds to the embedded geometric moments $\mathcal{G}_\text{cross} \in \mathbb{R}^{E\times256}$.
+To enable sequence conditioning for the denoising U-Net, we convert the self-attention layers to cross-attention layers, similar to \citet{rombach2022ldm}. \end{itemize} We implement guidance mechanisms such as adaptive null guidance (ANG) \citep{kadry2025diffusion} for explicit concatenation, and classifier-free guidance (CFG) \citep{ho2022classifier} for implicit concatenation and cross-attention.
 Further details can be found in \cref{appdx:baseline}.